Inside Education Abroad

 What was your biggest takeaway?

 I learned a lot about what other countries are doing in regards to LGBT policy and advocacy.
 Both the United States and Spain are progressive in their approach to LGBT rights and policies.
 Both countries still have room for improvement, and could learn from each other.
+I was happy to know that there are several places around the world that are very accepting of the LGBT community.
+It was also great to see how culture and location influence what the LGBT community looks like.

-Turn your dream into reality.
+Turn your dream into reality

 Here are five steps you can take to make education abroad happen.